Risk-Budgeted Control Framework for Balanced Performance and Safety in Autonomous Vehicles: Risk-Budget Monitor

 This splits the single summation into two parts.
 For notational clarity, we then re-index the sums.
 By substituting the summation index via the transformation $l = W-1-j$, the weights $\mu^{W-1-j}$ simply become $\mu^l$.
 This transformation maps the range for good steps ($j=0, \dots, W-M-1$) to $l=M, \dots, W-1$, and the range for bad steps ($j=W-M, \dots, W-1$) to $l=0, \dots, M-1$.
 This substitution yields the final lower bound:

 This inequality represents the guaranteed system state under the worst possible sequence of actions and serves as the foundation for our main theorem.

-\begin{theorem}[Window-Level Safety Certificate] Assume the one-step comparison inequality \eqref{eq:disc_compare} holds with $0<\mu<1$, $c>0$.
-In any sliding window of length $W$, there are at most $M$ bad steps (with $r\ge -\overline{\nu}$) and $W\!-\!M$ good steps (with $r\ge \delta$).
-Moreover, each window starts from a safe boundary state $h_k\ge 0$.
-Then the terminal state is safe ($h_{k}\ge 0$) whenever
+\begin{theorem}[Window-Level Safety Certificate] Assume the one-step comparison inequality \eqref{eq:disc_compare} holds with $0<\mu<1$ and $c>0$.
+Suppose the safety filter enforces the uniform lower bound $r_t \ge -\overline{\nu}$ at every step $t$.
+Fix any $k$ and consider the window of length $W$ ending at $k$, i.e., steps $t=k+1-W,\dots,k$.
+Assume that at most $M$ steps in this window are \emph{bad} (i.e., satisfy $r_t<\delta$), and that the window starts from a safe state $h_{k+1-W}\ge 0$.
+Then the terminal state at the end of the window is safe, i.e., $h_{k+1} \ge 0$, whenever

 where $\mu=e^{-\kappa T_s}$. \end{theorem}